Regulation of medicines and devices and potential reforms following the IMMDS review

-- Sodium Valproate an effective anti-epileptic drug which causes physical malformations, autism and developmental delay in many children when it is taken by their mothers during pregnancy
+- Sodium Valproate – an effective anti-epileptic drug which causes physical malformations, autism and developmental delay in many children when it is taken by their mothers during pregnancy.

-- Pelvic Mesh Implants used in the surgical repair of pelvic organ prolapse and to manage stress urinary incontinence
+- Pelvic Mesh Implants – used in the surgical repair of pelvic organ prolapse and to manage stress urinary incontinence.

-Regulation of medicines and devices and potential reforms
+Current regulation of medicines and devices

 One of the common themes in the three treatments examined was whether the current way medicines and devices are regulated is adequate.

-- being fully transparent in all their operations;
+- Being fully transparent in all their operations

-- systematically evaluating outcomes;
+- Systematically evaluating outcomes

-- delivering real-time risk assessment based on all relevant sources of evidence including patient experience;
+- Delivering real-time risk assessment based on all relevant sources of evidence including patient experience

-- incorporating current best practice in risk communication
+- Incorporating current best practice in risk communication

 - Developing a protocol for a prompt system-wide co-ordinated response to safety decisions related to a medicine or medical device.